szmoro/movie_genre_classifier/README.md

 As previously mentioned, the model predictions can be obtained via a single API call.
 This API is implemented with [FastAPI](https://github.com/tiangolo/fastapi) which is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
 FastAPI automatically generates the OpenAPI 3.0 documentation of the API and exposes it at the /docs endpoint.
 The container exposes the API on port 8000, so after launching it, the user can explore the API documentation at http://localhost:8000/docs.
 Here the user will be able to access the /genre endpoint documentation and even perform some test calls on it to explore the API request and response formats.

-Here is an example of a request and a response:
+Here is an example of a request with its response:

 ```bash
 curl --location --request POST 'localhost:8000/genre' \